By Pam Kendall, Senior Analyst

 Generation X in the Workplace

-For those of you born between 1965 and 1976, you are part of Generation X. You tend to adapt well to change, work well problem-solving with others, and value work/life balance.
-You're well established in your career with neither the beginning nor the end really in sight at this point.
+Those born between 1965 and 1976 are part of Generation X. You tend to adapt well to change, work well, problem-solve with others, and value work/life balance.
+You're well established in your career, and neither the beginning nor the end is in sight.
 While you’ve spent most of your time behind the walls of a traditional office, you catch yourself thinking about how different and cool things might be if your company were to transition to an open office.
-Your ability to develop personal relationships, your willingness to learn new technology, and your tendency to adapt well to change might just be the key when it comes to bridging the gap between the baby boomers and the millennials in an open office.
+Your ability to develop personal relationships, your willingness to learn new technology, and your tendency to adapt well to change might be the key to bridging the gap between the baby boomers and the millennials in an open office.

 Millennials in the Workplace

-For those of you born between 1977 and 1995, you typically get put into the millennial generation.
-You tend to be extremely enthusiastic, tech savvy, and confident.
-Whether you’re a millennial like me (closer in age to some of the Generation Xers) or you are just starting out in the workforce, I think we’re all thinking the same thing… how did people ever work in a cubicle?!
+Those of you born between 1977 and 1995 typically get put into the millennial generation.
+You tend to be highly enthusiastic, tech-savvy, and confident.
+Whether you’re a millennial like me (closer in age to some of the Generation Xers) or just starting in the workforce, I think we’re all thinking the same thing… how did people ever work in a cubicle?

 Bridging the Gap

-It’s important to point out that when discussing characteristics of the different generations, we are really discussing stereotypes.
-Obviously, there are some characteristics I did not mention, and not all those I did mention will accurately describe every single person within a generation, but I’m going for a “big picture” idea here.
-Work/life balance and communication styles seem to be the biggest differences when it comes to the generations.
-Baby boomers “live to work” while Xers and millennials “work to live.”
-Baby boomers most likely prefer communicating face-to-face while millennials don’t appear to know how to communicate if it isn’t through social media or text.
-Generation Xers probably fall somewhere in between as they do in a lot of workplace areas.
+It’s important to point out that when discussing characteristics of the different generations, we are talking about stereotypes.
+There are some characteristics I did not mention, and not all those I did mention will accurately describe everyone within a generation.
+Still, I’m going for a “big picture” idea here.
+Work/life balance and communication styles are the most significant generational differences.
+Baby boomers “live to work,” while Xers and millennials “work to live.”
+Baby boomers most likely prefer communicating face-to-face, while millennials don’t appear to know how to communicate if it isn’t through social media or text.
+Generation Xers probably fall somewhere in between, as they do in many workplace areas.

 OK.
-Now that we have confirmed that there really are differences between the generations, how do we get them to cooperate in today’s workplace?
-This brings me back to my idea of bridging the generation gap, as well as a short story about a well-preserved baby boomer I work with.
+Now that we have confirmed differences between the generations, how do we get them to cooperate in today’s workplace?
+This brings me back to my idea of bridging the generation gap and a short story about a well-preserved baby boomer I work with.

 Here’s the story.
 At the end of a recent meeting, as we began to confirm dates for a future meeting, most of us pulled out our laptops and smartphones to view our calendars.
 Not so for our beloved baby boomer, who pulled out what I can only describe as a biblical-era scroll.
 I later learned this scroll was a 40-year-old calendar recorded on several hundred sheets of yellow paper taped together – and still actively used.
 Here it is, pictured below.
 I knew you’d have to see it to believe it.

-While the millennials in the room looked completely perplexed as to why someone had brought the Dead Sea Scrolls to a meeting, the Generation Xers in the room were more impressed and even slightly envious of such a comprehensive written record.
-The Generation Xers grasped perhaps better than anyone both the value of the smartphone and the reliability of the hard copy calendar.
+While the millennials in the room looked utterly perplexed about why someone had brought the Dead Sea Scrolls to a meeting, the Generation Xers were more impressed and even slightly envious of such a comprehensive written record.
+The Generation Xers grasped better than anyone both the value of the smartphone and the reliability of the hard copy calendar.
 As one Generation Xer said to our baby boomer friend, “I bet this scroll is one of your most prized possessions.”
 She was right.

 I think so!
 And when it comes to relying on Generation Xers to bridge the gap, I can’t think of a better environment for building bridges than the open office.